hectorcoronado/react-weather-charts/README.md

 	sometimes minutely, the purpose of (e.g.) a line or block of code.

 **A more readable codebase can be found in the "clean" branch of this repo.**

+## Some React (& otherwise) concepts that can be gleaned from this app are:

+* Redux
+* Asynchronous calls (AJAX calls via Axios & ReduxPromise)
+* Integration of GoogleMaps

+This app follows the code from [this](https://www.udemy.com/react-redux/learn/v4/content) Udemy course by @StephenGrider.